 To apply for a passport, you will need to present your Citizen’s Card (or national ID card, which preceded the Citizen’s Card) to prove your eligibility.
 You will need to provide a digital signature as well as biometric information for the electronic passport (digital photograph and fingerprints).
 Your photograph will be taken at the office where you make your application so you don’t need to worry about providing a digital image of yourself.

 You will also need to bring along your previous passport if you are making an application for a renewal.
 You must provide additional information if you’re under 18 or disabled.
-See here for full details.
+See here for even more details.

 Once you have made your application and filled in the application form, you then choose your method of delivery, which is either normal (5 days), express (2 days) or urgent (1 day).